An analytic approach to the stress energy tensor in quantum field theory: Abstract

 \section{Abstract}

 We discuss a framework for quantum fields in curved spacetimes that possess a stress energy tensor as a connection one form on a suitable moduli space of metrics.
 In generic spacetimes the existence of such a tensor is thought to be a replacement for the existence of symmetries that the Minkowski theory relies on.
-It is shown that the local time-slice property and the implementability of local isometries is a consequence of the existence of a stress energy tensor that is a local field.
-We prove that the Klein-Gordon field, in an irreducible Fock representation in which the ground state is Hadamard, is an example.
+It is shown that the local time-slice property and the implementability of local isometries are consequences of the existence of a stress energy tensor that is a local field.
+We prove that the Klein-Gordon field, in an irreducible Fock representation determined by a quasifree Hadamard state, is an example.
 In this example we show that the scattering matrix for compactly supported metric perturbations exists in the Fock space and is smooth on a dense set with respect to the perturbation parameter.
 This generalises results by Dimock and Wald (\cite{MR0553516,MR0391814}).
+As a tool we also establish the precise microlocal properties of parameter dependent fundamental solutions.